RommelTJ/docker_and_kubernetes_notes/practical_guide/s11-getting-started-with-kubernetes/01_Kubernetes.md

 translate them to another provider
 * Just knowing Docker isn't enough!
 * Might be fine if you just want to stick with one provider

+## What is Kubernetes exactly?

+K8s is an open-source system (and de-facto standard) for orchestrating container deployments

+Helps with:
+* Automatic deployment
+* Scaling and Load Balancing
+* Management

+Kubernetes configuration
+* A desired architecture, number of running containers, etc.
+* Send to some provider-specific setup or tool
+* Deploy to any cloud provider or remote machines (your own datacenter)
+* A standardized way of describing the to-be-created and to-be-managed resources of the K8s cluster
+* Cloud-provider-specific settings can be added

+### What Kubernetes IS and IS NOT

+* It's NOT a cloud service provider
+* It's NOT a service by a cloud service provider
+* It's not restricted to any specific cloud service provider
+* It's NOT a software you run on some machine.
+It's a collection of concepts and tools.
+* It's NOT an alternative to Docker
+* It's NOT a paid service

+**Kubernetes is like docker-compose for multiple machines**